bit97/onthisday/README.md

 For the specific command options:

 ```
-> python main.py all --help
+> python -m onthisday all --help

 Usage: main.py all [OPTIONS]